bjspi/WhisperTyper/README.md

 This tool is designed for developers, writers, and anyone who wants to leverage the power of AI to type faster and smarter.

 - 🤫 **Discreet Systray Operation**: Runs quietly in the background.
+- 🎤 **Global Voice Typing**: Transcribe your voice into any application with a single hotkey.
 - 🚀 **Live Prompting**: Turn your voice into AI commands on the fly.
-- ⌨️ **Global Hotkeys**: Control everything with a single key press.
+- ⌨️ **Clipboard Safe**: Restores your clipboard after pasting, so you never lose your copied content.
 - 🔧 **Custom APIs**: Supports OpenAI, Groq, and any Whisper-compatible API.
 - ✍️ **Advanced Rephrasing**: Go beyond simple transcription with powerful text transformations.